Are you looking for fun family activities in Washington state? Look no further!

 - Seattle Children’s Museum: 18,000 square feet to learn, play, and have family activities together.
 Close to many other popular Seattle attractions

-- Tacoma Children’s Museum: lockers are available free of cost and admission is “pay as you will”.
+- Tacoma Children’s Museum: lockers are free of cost and admission is “pay as you will”.
 It has a lot of activities for kids up to 12 years old, including an art station, a playground, and a building area.

 - Cat Tales Wildlife Center: observe wild animals up close including bears, tigers, pumas, bobcats, wolfdogs, and foxes.
 You can also book feeding sessions with some of the animals.